Grod56/mvc-react/packages/stateful/README.md

 This package allows you to utilize stateful `InteractiveModel`s in your React application.
 Statefulness, in this context, simply means that the model properties persist between component renders.

 The model's `modelView` is observable and only changes when altered by the model's `interact` method.
-This drastically simplifies state logic and management for React components and hooks which are patterned after the stateful models.
+This drastically simplifies state logic and management for React components and hooks which are based on this framework.

 ## Types